dariusfi/concert-tickets/AWS_SETUP.md

 This is a convenient way to upload your changes to AWS by simply typing `git push prod` from your local development environment.

-After connecting to the AWS server via ssh, create a new ct-git directory here:
+After connecting to the AWS server via ssh, create directories for the git repository, and the main project.

 ```
 sudo mkdir /opt/bitnami/projects/ct_git